 Having owned 100 unit rental portfolio's previously in numerous states, I think that DSM, and suburbs have incredible upside, but the key is management.
 Labor costs are 20-30% higher than my core market in Denver, which was very surprising to me, which makes finding a PM that has in house maintenance, electrical, plumbing, HVAC very valuable.

 I hope this helps answer some of your initial questions, if you have anything more specific, feel free to inbox me and I will help in anyway I can.

 Have clients who own apartment complexes Des Moines that I am familiar with and one under contract right now.
 It is a good market.

-@Jan Halasz I’m working on a project there.
+@Jan H. I’m working on a project there.
 It’s not explosive growth like dallas or the rest of the Texas triangle but you have a billion of other investors hunting for deals.